Owner: Downs Lodging, LLC

 The Mohegan Sun at Pocono Downs Hotel and Event Center is located in Wilkes Barre, Pennsylvania in the Pocono Mountains.
-This Hotel and The Event Center which connects to the existing casino Mohegan Sun, with an operational race track, horse barns and stables, and quarters for the jockeys & staff.
+This Hotel and The Event Center connects to the existing casino at Mohegan Sun.

 The hotel is 151,707 square feet and the event center is 37,936 square feet.
 In the hotel there are seven floors with a total of 238 rooms / suites.
 Topping the seven floors is a triangular skylight at the main entry.
 There is a cafe area and a swimming pool.
-In the Event Center there is a large meeting area which can be modified to six meeting rooms utilizing operable partitions.
+In the event center there is a large meeting area which can be modified to six meeting rooms utilizing the operable partitions.
 The hotel is constructed of metal stud panelized systems, with metal deck and concrete slab on a pan.
 While the event center is a pre-engineered metal building.
-The exterior is construction of EIFS and metal wall panels.
-The interior finishes throughout consists of carpet, tile, paint and vinyl wall covering.
-The main lobby contains terrazzo, decorative features for the “trees” at columns, woodwork, and a range of art features.
+The exterior is constructed of EIFS and metal wall panels.
+The interior finishes consists of carpet, tile, paint and vinyl wall covering.
+The main lobby has terrazzo tile, with decorative “trees” at columns, woodwork, and a range of art features.

 The following photographs are progress photos.